SE-TeamG/markdown-to-html/README.md

 # markdown-to-html
 Design and construct a Markdown-to-HTML converter

-* markdown command form : gcc [-option] [inputfilename] [-o output filename]
+* Markdown command form : gcc [-option] [inputfilename] [-o output filename]
-        * missing or wrong argument is not tolerated
+> Missing or wrong argument is not tolerated
-        * style can be plain or fancy or slide ex) gcc -plain ReadMe.md -o a.html
+> Style can be plain or fancy or slide
+       ex) gcc -plain ReadMe.md -o a.html

-* help command form : help
+* Help command form : help

-* exit command form : exit
+* Exit command form : exit